ColleagueRiley/RGFW/README.md

 # Riley's General Framework for Windowing
 <img align="left" style="width:300px" src="https://github.com/colleagueriley/rgfw/blob/main/logo.png?raw=true" width="300px">

-**RGFW** is a focused general windowing framework for creating and handling windows, graphics contexts and windowing inputs.
-The API is a mix between GLFW and SDL while maintaining a minminalistic and easy to modify implementation.
+**RGFW** is a focused general windowing framework for creating and handling windows, graphics contexts and windowing inputs with a minimalistic and easy to modify implementation.

 ---